peterzimon/docs-api/handlebars-themes/routing/taxonomies.md

 - `site.com/author/cameron`
 - `site.com/tag/news/`

-and each of these places also come with their own automatically generated RSS feeds which can always be accessed by adding `/rss/` to the end of the URL.
+Each of these come with their own automatically generated RSS feeds which are accessed by adding /rss/ to the end of the URL.

 ---